SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 This is a collection of FAQs and their answers about ML, AI, neural networks, and LLM.
 Many of these questions have been asked to me by students or other ML practitioners, I decided to collect and discuss them here.

 The list is on construction and I am expanding it.
+Write to me or open an issue for any suggestions or additional questions.

 # Index
 * [FAQ on machine learning](#FAQ-on-machine-learning)